10 Fluid Statics & the Hydrostatic Equation

 .

-Furthermore, the body forces per unit mass acting on the element are
+Furthermore, any additional body forces per unit mass acting on the element can be described as

 (13)